-Chambal Fertilisers and Chemicals Limited (CFCL/Company) is the countrys largest single location private sector urea manufacturer, delivering annual production of around 3.4 million MT of urea.
-It has three urea plants located at Gadepan, District Kota (Rajasthan).
-CFCL offers agri-inputs to farmers under one roof, thus, in addition to manufacturing urea, the Company markets other fertilisers and agri-inputs such as Di-Ammonium Phosphate (DAP), Muriate of Potash (MOP), Ammonium Phosphate Sulphate (APS), different grades of NPK fertilisers, Crop Protection Chemicals (CPC) and Speciality Nutrients (SN).
+Chambal Fertilisers and Chemicals Limited (CFCL/Company) is the largest private sector manufacturer of urea in the country, delivering annual production of around 3.46 million MT of urea.
+It has three state-of-the-art plants located at Gadepan, District Kota (Rajasthan).
+CFCL offers agri-inputs to farmers under one roof, thus, in addition to manufacturing urea, the Company markets other fertilisers and agri-inputs such as Di-Ammonium Phosphate (DAP), Triple Super Phosphate (TSP), Muriate of Potash (MOP), different grades of NPK fertilisers, Crop Protection Chemicals (CPC) and Speciality Nutrients (SN).
+CFCL has forayed into the seeds business during the year under review, which will substantially complete its agri-inputs profile.

 The Management Discussion and Analysis Report in respect of business and operations of the Company is, as under: